A River

 Enjambment and Free Verse

-Ramanujan employs free verse, eschewing traditional rhyme schemes and meters.
-This stylistic choice mirrors the unpredictable nature of the river itself, allowing the language to flow naturally and organically.
-The frequent use of enjambment—where lines run on into the next—creates a sense of momentum and emphasizes the continuous flow of water.
+Ramanujan employs free verse, a poetic form that does not adhere to traditional rhyme schemes or strict meters.
+This stylistic choice mirrors the unpredictable and natural flow of the river itself, allowing the language to move organically.
+The frequent use of enjambment, where lines continue without a grammatical pause into the next, creates a sense of continuous movement and emphasizes the ongoing, unstoppable force of the water and the narrative.

 Irony and Understatement

-The poem is rife with irony.
-The contrast between the celebratory verses of the poets and the tragic reality of the flood is a prime example.
-Ramanujan’s use of understatement—presenting devastating events in a calm, almost detached tone—heightens the emotional impact.
+The poem is rich with irony, particularly in the stark contrast between the celebratory verses of the poets and the tragic reality of the flood’s impact.
+This situational irony highlights a disconnect between perception and truth.
+Ramanujan’s masterful use of understatement, presenting devastating events in a calm, almost detached tone, actually heightens the emotional impact.
+By not overtly dramatizing the tragedies, the poem allows the reader to feel the profound weight of the losses more acutely.

 Conclusion

-“A River” is a deceptively simple poem that offers a profound meditation on life, loss, and the power of art.
-Ramanujan’s masterful use of imagery, understatement, and poetic devices creates a haunting and unforgettable portrait of a river—and the people whose lives are intertwined with its ebb and flow.
-It reminds us that true art must not shy away from acknowledging suffering, but instead bear witness to the full spectrum of human experience and tell the stories that often go untold.
+“A River” is a deceptively simple yet profoundly moving poem that offers a deep reflection on life, loss, and the role of art.
+A.K.
+Ramanujan’s expert use of imagery, understatement, and various poetic devices creates a haunting and unforgettable portrait of a river.
+More importantly, it portrays the lives of the people intertwined with its powerful ebb and flow.
+The poem serves as a powerful reminder that truly meaningful art must not shy away from acknowledging suffering.
+Instead, it should bear witness to the full spectrum of human experience, giving voice to the stories that are often left untold.